-SPE431W Diagnosis and Evaluation of Students with Disabilities 3 hours Prerequisite: SPE301 or instructor consent; MAT260.
+SPE431WDiagnosis and Evaluation of Students with Disabilities3 hoursPrerequisite: SPE301 or instructor consent.

 Students in the class will become familiar with the basic concepts and procedures relating to assessment in the field of special education.
 Various testing approaches, such as achievement, diagnostic, curriculum based, norm referenced, and intellectual will be covered.
 The student will have experience with the various testing measures that can be used to follow a student through the Response to Intervention process.
 The student will learn to review records, interview, observe, and administer assessments as appropriate for the role of special educators.
-Cross-listed as PSY290.

-SPE441 Characteristics and Classroom Adaptations for Learners with Moderate to Severe Disabilities 3 hours
+SPE441 Characteristics and Classroom Adaptations for Learners with Moderate to Severe Disabilities